jvnaveenbabu/Color-Fetcher/README.md

 # Color-Fetcher
 Here you can fetch the color and you can use these colors for your website or wherever you want.
+It consist of collection of colors and tools for use in paints and illustration programs.

 ## Preview 🕵️‍♀️
 ![Color-Fetcher](https://user-images.githubusercontent.com/48272770/91347639-4b592980-e800-11ea-8a15-979d7f7dbb84.gif)